axonops/async-python-cassandra-client/libs/async-cassandra/README_PYPI.md

 > 📢 **Early Release**: This is an early release of async-cassandra.
 While it has been tested extensively, you may encounter edge cases.
 We welcome your feedback and contributions!
 Please report any issues on our [GitHub Issues](https://github.com/axonops/async-python-cassandra-client/issues) page.

-> 🚀 **Looking for bulk operations?** Check out [async-cassandra-bulk](https://pypi.org/project/async-cassandra-bulk/) for high-performance data import/export capabilities.
+> 🚀 **Looking for bulk operations?** [async-cassandra-bulk](https://pypi.org/project/async-cassandra-bulk/) is currently in active development and will provide high-performance data import/export capabilities.

 ## 🎯 Overview

-A Python library that enables true async/await support for Cassandra database operations.
+**async-cassandra** is the core library that enables true async/await support for Cassandra database operations.
 This package wraps the official DataStax™ Cassandra driver to make it compatible with async frameworks like **FastAPI**, **aiohttp**, and **Quart**.

 When using the standard Cassandra driver in async applications, blocking operations can freeze your entire service.
 This wrapper solves that critical issue by bridging Cassandra's thread-based operations with Python's async ecosystem.